sSumankumari/Career-Path-Prediction-and-Guidance-System/README.md

 # Career Path Prediction and Guidance System

-This project is a **Career Path Prediction and Guidance System** built using a Streamlit web application.
-The system provides users with personalized career path predictions based on their skills, certifications, workshops attended, and career interests.
+This project is developed as part of an internship at Cloud Counselage Pvt.
+Ltd. where I worked as a Machine Learning Intern.
+The aim of the project is to create a Career Path Prediction and Guidance System using a Streamlit web application.
+This application provides users with personalized career path predictions based on various inputs related to their skills, certifications, workshops attended, and career interests.

 ## Features